hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/bnd-deploy.md

 Identities in playground are associated with ID cards, comprising a connection profile, identity metadata, and certificates.

-When deploying a business network using Playground locally, you must have an ID card containing the correct admin certificates.
-You must also have an ID card with the `PeerAdmin` role and the `ChannelAdmin` role, although these can be on separate ID cards.
+When deploying a business network using Playground locally, you must have at least one ID card with the `PeerAdmin` role and at least one ID card with the `ChannelAdmin` role.
+Each of these ID cards must contain the correct admin certificates.

 ### Errors deploying a business network to a local fabric using the {{site.data.conrefs.composer_full}} Playground